Desiccant: Colored saturation indicators

 Sometimes a humidity indicator is included in the desiccant to show, by color changes, the degree of water-saturation of the desiccant.
 One commonly used indicator is cobalt chloride (CoCl_{2}), which is blue when anhydrous, but turns purple upon bonding with two water molecules (CoCl_{2}·2H_{2}O).
 Further hydration results in the pink hexaaquacobalt(II) chloride complex [Co(H_{2}O)_{6}]Cl_{2}.
-However, the use of cobalt chloride raises health concerns, being potentially carcinogenic.
+Blue indicating silica gel (i.e. cobalt chloride based) has been banned in the EU since 1998 due to concerns about the safety of cobalt chloride, which includes being a suspected carcinogen.
+The alternative is orange indicating silica gel, which is orange when "dry" and turns green when "wet"; it uses methyl violet as the indicator.

 Applications

 Applications of desiccants are dominated by the petrochemical industry.
 Hydrocarbons, including natural gas, often must be anhydrous or nearly so for processing or for transport.
 Catalysts that are used to convert some petroleum fractions are generally deactivated by even traces of water.
 Natural gas tends to form solid methane hydrates which can block pipes.

 Domestic uses

 One example of desiccant usage is in the manufacture of insulated windows where zeolite spheroids fill a rectangular spacer tube at the perimeter of the panes of glass.
 The desiccant helps to prevent the condensation of moisture between the panes.
 Another use of zeolites is in the "dryer" component of refrigeration systems to absorb water carried by the refrigerant, whether residual water left over from the construction of the system, or water released by the degradation of other materials over time.

 Bagged desiccants are also commonly used to protect goods in barrier-sealed shipping containers against moisture damage: rust, corrosion, etc. Hygroscopic cargo, such as cocoa, coffee, various nuts and grains, and other foods can be particularly susceptible to mold and rot when exposed to condensation and humidity.
 Because of this, shippers often take measures by deploying desiccants to protect against loss.
 Pharmaceutical packaging often includes small packets of desiccant to keep the atmosphere inside the package below critical levels of water vapor.

 Air conditioning systems can be based on desiccants, as drier air feels more comfortable and absorbing water itself removes heat.

 Desiccants are used in livestock farming, where, for example, new-born piglets are highly susceptible to hypothermia owing to their wetness.